 More Useful Links

-If you found this article on advertising resume sample useful, you might also like:
+If you found this article on Advertising Executive resume sample useful, you might also like:

 - How to Write a Winning Resume: Your Ultimate CV Guide